“Hi. I’m Janet,” my roommate introduced herself in her heavy Midwestern accent. “But I prefer to be called Krishna.”

 He doesn’t know this, but I am forever grateful for his gentle guidance for my first concrete step in flexing my own voice.
 Four years later, self-healing continues to be an ongoing process.
 Some days I’m a total jerk.
 Some days I do better.

 What helps is the practice of mantra meditations.
-These days – even when I don’t want to – I spend what sometimes feels like endless minutes each morning chanting the same Kundalini mantra.
+These days – even when I don’t want to – I spend what sometimes feels like endless hours – but is really only three minutes – each morning chanting the same Kundalini mantra.
 I do this because I know that, if I can make it through the my practice, I have a better chance that day of communicating in a healthy way instead of doing damage.
-Ask my loves or any of my colleagures: Days that I neglect my morning mantra are obvious.

-We flex our muscles – our physical strength, our mental balance and muscles of our own words – on the mat: Ultimately so we return to being a more evolved human off the mat.
+We flex our muscles – our physical strength, our mental balance and muscles of our own words – on the mat: Ultimately so we can be less of a mean jerk off the mat.

 If you suffer a disdain for your own voice, we hope you join us for a class at Twist Yoga in the coming days, where you might experience the unarguable beauty of your own vibration in classes.

 Or consider joining Janell and myself this June for an all inclusive Retreat to Breitenbush Hot Springs, where you’ll slow down, connect with nature, reverse the effects of stress and let someone else take care of things for a while.
 We may chant a bit.
 We may not.
 We will relax.